-Grounding and bonding is required with the exception of outbuildings containing only one 120 volt grounded branch circuit.
+Grounding and bonding are required, except for outbuildings containing only one 120 volt grounded branch circuit.
 Electric systems at detached buildings require bonding and a separate grounding electrode system (GES), which is

 The first would be in rural systems where the meter and a service panel/disconnect are located on a pole and not the house or shed and are more than ten feet apart.

-Second the meter and inside breaker panel may be separated by a considerable distance (usually 10 feet or more) with a disconnect located directly below or close to the meter.
+Second, the meter and inside breaker panel may be separated by a considerable distance (usually 10 feet or more) with a disconnect located directly below or close to the meter.